stacksgov/sips/sips/sip-0xx/sip-0xx-nakamoto.md

 -- it can only materialize once its deposit transaction is sufficiently confirmed, and it can only be destroyed once its withdrawal transaction is sufficiently confirmed.
-Consequently, sBTC transfers are not inherently tainted either (anymore than any other Stacks transaction).
+Consequently, sBTC transfers are not inherently tainted either, anymore than any other Stacks transaction.

 ## Extension: Overdue Term